-Warm Spaces Grants
+Warm Welcome Spaces Grants

 Both Adur District and Worthing Borough Councils want to do more to help their communities to address cost of living impacts.
-Cost of Living Roadmaps for each authority have been drawn up, setting out what the Councils will do to try to help local residents and communities through this difficult time.
-These can be found here:

 We are asking groups and organisations to support us in delivering spaces across Adur and Worthing that are open, welcoming for all, accessible, safe and free to our communities to come inside and warm up.
 We want to ensure that anyone who is cold knows where they can go to get warm, stay warm and enjoy a bit of company.